 IFIT’s aim is to help fragile and conflict-affected states achieve more inclusive negotiations and sustainable transitions out of war, crisis or authoritarianism.
-It does so by bringing policy-relevant lessons and generating creative ideas to support locally-led efforts at breaking cycles of conflict or repression.
+It does so by bringing policy-relevant lessons and generating creative ideas to support locally-led efforts at reducing polarisation and breaking cycles of conflict or repression.
 Through its unique business model, IFIT seeks to transform current practice away from fragmented interventions and toward more integrated solutions that can realistically strengthen peace, democracy and human rights.

 Vis-à-vis its primary interlocutors, namely, national policymakers and civil society leaders

 An increased understanding of the confluence of interrelationships between democracy, economic reform, rule of law, and security in contexts of national dialogue and transition.